superedge/website/content/en/docs/Components/lite-apiserver.md

----
-title: "lite-apiserver"
-linkTitle: "lite-apiserver"
-description: >
+# lite-apiserver

-  A light-weight version of the kube-apiserver running on the edge nodes.
-It acts as a proxy for requests from all components and pods on the edge node to the cloud apiserver, and caches the responses to achieve edge autonomy in case of the disconnected cloud-edge network.
+`lite-apiserver` is a light-weight version of the kube-apiserver running on the edge nodes.
+It acts as a proxy for requests from all components and pods on the edge node to the cloud apiserver, and caches the responses to achieve edge autonomy in case of the disconnected cloud -edge network.
----

 `lite-apiserver` has the following functionalities:
 - Caches request for all edge components (kubelet, kube-proxy, etc.) and pods running on edge nodes